MicrosoftDocs/azure-devops-docs/docs/organizations/billing/_shared/qa-azure-billing.md

 ### Q:	Can I use the Azure free account to buy from the Visual Studio Marketplace?

-A:	No. You can't use the [Azure free account](https://azure.microsoft.com/pricing/free-trial/) to pay for Visual Studio Marketplace purchases, which applies to Azure DevOps Services, Xamarin University, and so on.
+A:	No. You can't use the [Azure free account](https://azure.microsoft.com/pricing/free-trial/) to pay for Visual Studio Marketplace purchases, which applies to Azure DevOps, Xamarin University, and so on.
 Instead, set up a separate Pay-As-You-Go Azure subscription, which you can do before or during your purchase.

 ### Q:	Can I use the monthly Azure credits from Visual Studio subscriptions or Visual Studio Dev Essentials to buy from the Visual Studio Marketplace?